dgouders/lsp/README.md

        The given files are opened if file names are given as options.
        Otherwise lsp assumes input from stdin and tries to read from there.

-       In addition to it’s ability to aid in paging through text files lsp has limited knowledge about manual pages and offers some help in viewing
+       In addition to its ability to aid in paging through text files lsp has some knowledge about manual pages and offers some help in viewing them:
-       them:

        •   Manual pages usually refer to other manual pages and lsp allows to navigate those references and to visit them as new files with the